ezreag/PumpinSwellNotifs/README.md

 # PumpinSwellNotifs

-A command line interface that accesses surf and weather forecasts, and also gives desktop pop-up notifications when its firing :)
+PumpinSwellNotifs gives desktop pop-up notifications to get you off your computer for those days its really firing :) 🌊🌊🌊.
+Also acts as a command line interface that accesses surf and weather forecasts.